Preservation Special Projects

 - Free or low-cost tours, presentations, or access to materials and documents created with the grant including research, publications, audio, or video recordings.

-Each of our grant programs will implement an Equity Investment system tailored to the specific needs of its applicants; please read the After You Submit section of this page for details on how Equity Investments will function for this grant.
+Each of our grant programs implements an Equity Investment system tailored to the specific needs of its applicants; please read the After You Submit section of this page for details on how Equity Investments will function for this grant.
 This organization-wide change—and what we learn about its impact—is an important step towards more equitable funding at 4Culture and throughout the King County cultural sector.

 2 Are You and Your Project Eligible?